 - Dry roast veggies and, if desired, dress with oil once they come out of the oven.

-Just when we thought the FDA had eliminated Trans Fats, we find out they still loom large and we must, once again, take our health into our own hands.
-Buyer, Please Beware: cooked-oil-derived trans fats are a recipe for disaster, but easily avoided once you are aware of where they hide.
+Trans fats still loom large and we must take our health into our own hands.
+Cooked-oil-derived trans fats are a recipe for disaster, but easily avoided once you are aware of where they hide.